-The requirements of the State of Illinois for licensure in elementary education (K-9) are outcome based.
+The requirements of the State of Illinois for licensure in elementary education are outcome based.
 Our program consists of a series of courses that enable candidates to meet the required outcomes.
 The outcomes of these courses are aligned with both the Illinois Professional Teaching Standards (IPTS) and the Association of Childhood Education International (ACEI) standards.
 These outcomes are met not only in Aurora University's education courses, but also in many of the courses required to meet Aurora University's General Education requirements.
 In meeting the requirements of licensure, candidates also meet the requirements of General Education.
 The following courses are required to meet these outcomes:

-6 semester hours in English
+6 semester hours in n English

-A course in English composition (4) ENG1030 Grammar (2) 12 semester hours in mathematics
+A course in I English composition (4)

+ENG1030 Grammar (2)

+12 semester hours in n mathematics 5

-MTH1210 and Mathematics for Elementary Teachers I (4)
+MTH1210 Mathematics for Elementary Teachers I (4)

+and

-MTH1220 Mathematics for Elementary Teachers II (4) Students who have completed course equiva- lents to MTH1210 and MTH1220 will also need to take a course equivalent to MTH1100 or demonstrate competency through exami- nation.
+MTH1220 Mathematics for Elementary Teachers II (4)

-NSM2500 Integrated Mathematics and Science for Teachers (4)
+NSM2500 Integrated Mathematics and Science for

+Teachers (4)

-12 semester hours in social sciences
+12 semester hours in n social scienc es

 HIS1210 American History II (4)

 IDS2020 Trajectories of Human History (4)

-IDS2040 Global Justice (4)
+IDS3040 Global Justice (4)

 16 semester hours in science

 NSM1400 Earth and Space Science (4)

 IDS2030 Science and Society (4)

 BIO1150 Life Science for Teachers (4)

 NSM2500 Integrated Math and Science for Teachers (4)

 Note: For those individuals seeking a middle school endorsement, completion of EDU3440 Middle School Missions and Methods (4) and PSY3350 Child and Adolescent Psychology (4) are required.
+This option is only available for teacher candidates who complete all elementary education program and middle school endorsement requirements prior to December 31, 2017.

-Elective Courses: Among the courses that may be taken as electives are:

-EDU2750 Clinical Immersion in Elementary Education II (1) EDU3180 Multicultural Literature for Children (2) EDU3190 Multicultural Literature for Young Adults (2) EDU3440 Middle School Mission and Methods (4) EDU3750 Clinical Immersion in Elementary Education III (1) EDU3751 Clinical Immersion in Elementary Education IV (1) EDU4360 Methods of Teaching Math: Middle School (3) PSY3350 Child and Adolescent Psychology (4)
+Elective Courses: Among the courses that may be taken as electives are: EDU2750 Clinical Immersion in Elementary Education II (1) EDU3180 Multicultural Literature for Children (2) EDU3190 Multicultural Literature for Young Adults (2) EDU3440 Middle School Mission and Methods (4) EDU3750 Clinical Immersion in Elementary Education III (1) EDU3751 Clinical Immersion in Elementary Education IV (1) EDU4360 Methods of Teaching Math: Middle School (3) PSY3350 Child and Adolescent Psychology (4)